IBMTechSales/was-appmod/docs/appmod-labs/OperationalModernization/README.md

 	   <br/>

-      - Navigate to the `Terminal` tab to view the files inside the container
+      - Navigate to the `Terminal` tab to view the files inside the container, and run the following commands to view some of the files in the container:

+	          ls -lt
+			  ls -l /logs
+			  ls -l /etc/websphere
+			  ls -l /opt/IBM/WebSphere

 		<br/>